-The objective of this Ph.D. program is to provide advanced education and research opportunities to exceptional students, by providing a research environment which fosters collaboration, creative thinking and publishing of findings in nationally recognized journals.
-Areas of research emphasis build upon existing research in the Physical Sciences Department.
-These include the measurement, theory and modeling of the near-space and space neutral and plasma environment, studies of the Sun and stellar activity, robotics, dynamics and control of aerospace systems, engineering related to spacecraft instrumentation and remote sensing measurement and the design and implementation of electro-optical and radar systems.
+The Ph.D. in Engineering Physics program provides advanced education and research opportunities to exceptional students by providing a research environment that fosters collaboration and creative thinking, with research findings published in nationally recognized journals.
+Areas of research emphasis include the measurement, theory, and modeling of the near-space and space neutral and plasma environment; studies of the sun and stellar activity; orbital stability and dynamics; engineering spacecraft instrumentation and remote sensing measurements; and the design and implementation of electro-optical and radar systems.

-The minimum entry requirement to the program is a Bachelor's or Master's degree in physics, engineering or a suitably related field.
-A minimum CGPA of 3.2/4.0 is required for both the Bachelor's and Master's degrees completed.
-The program also requires a minimum GRE (verbal plus quantitative) score of 1200 in the old scale and 310 in the new scale, obtained within the previous two years of the application.
-Moreover, applicants are required to submit statements of goals (two to five pages), to include reasons for wishing to pursue doctoral studies- incorporating interests and background - and three letters of recommendation.
-All applicants whose native language is not English, or who were educated at schools where English was not the language of instruction in all disciplines, must submit their official TOEFL scores sent directly from the testing authority.
-The minimum acceptable TOEFL score is 600 on the paper-based exam, 250 on the computer-based exam and 105 on the Internet-based exam.
-Applicants will be vetted through a faculty admissions committee.
+The minimum entry requirement to the program is a bachelor's or master's degree in physics, engineering, or a suitably related field.
+A minimum CGPA of 3.2/4.0 is required for both the bachelor's and master's degrees completed.
+The program also requires submission of General GRE (verbal plus quantitative) scores obtained within the previous two years of the application.
+Applicants are required to submit statements of goals (2 to 5 pages) and reasons for wishing to pursue doctoral studies, incorporating interests and background, and 3 letters of recommendation.
+All applicants whose native language is not English, and who were educated at schools where English was not the language of instruction in all disciplines, must have their official TOEFL scores sent directly from the testing authority.

 Students entering the doctoral degree program with a bachelor's degree must follow the master of science degree requirements for 30 semester credit hours.
 Students must also complete an additional 45 semester credit hours to satisfy the doctoral program requirements.